 Chris Sleep has shortlisted 10 eyecatchers from the Cheltenham Festival that are set to return to action at the Grand National meeting.

-One of the oddities of the jump racing calendar is that its two big festivals, Cheltenham and Aintree, fall within approximately three weeks of one another.
+One of the oddities of the jump racing calendar is that its two big festivals, Cheltenham and Aintree, fall within a short space of one another.
 This season however, there has been a longer gap from the Cheltenham Festival to the Grand National meeting.

-Much debate over the next few days will revolve around horses that are due to run at Liverpool and whether they will have ‘recovered’ in time from Prestbury Park.
+Much debate over the next few days will still revolve around horses that are due to run at Liverpool and whether they will have actually ‘recovered’ in time from Prestbury Park.

 Every year, some horses don’t show the same form at Aintree as they did at Cheltenham, but this can be for a variety of reasons and others will thrive between the two Festivals, sometimes a promising run at the former merely signposts an even better display on Merseyside.